tsgates/arch-wiki-markdown/wiki/LVM.md

 > Grow logical volume

-To grow a logical volume you first need to grow the logical volume and then the filesystem to use the newly created free space.
-Let us say we have a logical volume of 15GB with ext3 on it and we want to grow it to 20G.
+To grow a logical volume you first need to grow the logical volume and then the file system to use the newly created free space.
+Let us say we have a logical volume of 15 GB with ext3 on it, and we want to grow it to 20 GB.
 We need to do the following steps:

     # lvextend -L 20G VolGroup00/lvolhome (or lvresize -L +5G VolGroup00/lvolhome)
     # resize2fs /dev/VolGroup00/lvolhome